Upcoming Events

 TorBUG provides opportunities for local trainee speakers to present on their work.
 Submit an abstract of your work for consideration.
 Submissions can be made to info@torbug.org.

-Meetings for 2022-2023 will be hybrid in-person at CCBR, Red room (limited capacity) and via Zoom and are FREE and OPEN to all.
+Eventss for 2025-2026 will be virtual, in-person or hybrid.
+In-person at Donnelly Centre CCBR, University of Toronto, 160 College St, Black room (limited capacity) and via Zoom, and are FREE and OPEN to all.

 In-Person & Virtual Meeting Format